Juan Ignacio Londero

-Juan Ignacio Londero (/es-419/; born 15 August 1993) is an Argentine tennis player.

-Londero reached his career-high ATP singles ranking of world No. 50 in November 2019 and his highest ATP doubles ranking of world No. 186 in March 2020.
+Juan Ignacio Londero (/es-419/; born 15 August 1993) is an inactive Argentine professional tennis player.
+Londero reached his career-high ATP singles ranking of world No. 50 on 11 November 2019 and his highest ATP doubles ranking of world No. 186 on 2 March 2020.

 Career

-Londero made his first appearance on an ATP World Tour in July 2013 when he lost in the first round of 2013 Claro Open Colombia against eventual champion Ivo Karlović.
+In Juky 2013, Londero made his first appearance on the ATP Tour when he lost in the first round of the 2013 Claro Open Colombia against eventual champion Ivo Karlović.

-He managed to win his first tour level match at the 2019 Córdoba Open against Nicolás Jarry and subsequently won his first ATP title at the tournament as a wildcard, defeating Guido Pella in the final.
+He managed to win his first tour-level match at the 2019 Córdoba Open against Nicolás Jarry and subsequently won his first ATP title at the tournament as a wildcard, defeating Guido Pella in the final.
+As a result, he reached a career-high singles ranking of world No. 69 on 11 February 2019.

-He reached the fourth round of the 2019 French Open for the first time at a Major.
+On his Grand Slam debut, Londero reached the fourth round of the 2019 French Open for the first time, but lost to Rafael Nadal.
+He became the first man to reach the fourth round in his Major debut since David Goffin in the event's 2012 edition.

-He entered the 2022 French Open as lucky loser.
+He entered the 2022 French Open as lucky loser, but lost to sixth seed Carlos Alcaraz in straight sets.